Flavjack/journalclub/manuscript/Journal-Club_article.md

 ## Sample and participants

 This distance learning methodology was used with students from the fifth to sixth academic semesters of the plant genetics course at the Universidad Nacional Agraria La Molina, Peru.
 The JC was implemented during one year; i.e., two academic semesters, lasting each 16 weeks.
-In the academic semester, 2021-2 and 2022-1 a total of 90 students divided into 5 sections.
+In the academic semester, 2021-2 and 2022-1 a total of 90 students were divided into 5 sections.

 ## Journal club and application